jaedong98/uw_csep546/Assignment4/Report/prob2_best_sms_spam_model.md

     'include_handcrafted_features': False
 }
 ```
-With the parameters above, the model was thought, and the accuracies were collected with three parameter sweeps.
+The model was thought, and the accuracies were collected with three parameter sweeps.
 Below is the accuracies over various min_to_stop(/split).
 It shows the comparison between what model predict based on training versus how it performs on the hold-out data(test).
 We can see the two lines are close over around minToStop(minToSplit) 40.
 It indicates the model is *overfitting* data with too much search to fit training data.

 ![prob2_param_sweep_by_min_to_split_1_5_10_50_100](prob2_param_sweep_by_min_to_split_1_5_10_50_100_in_report.png)